jc-costa/jc-costa/README.md

 ### About me:

-I’m currently an Computer Engineering undergrad at UFPE.
+I’m currently a Computer Engineering undergrad at UFPE.

 I'm from Recife-PE, Brazil.